 Does Resizing A Ring Damage It?

-Yet and for the most part, a reputable and experienced jeweler whom only need to make a small adjustment to a ring size (a few up or down), should not cause any damage to the ring.
+Yet and for the most part, a reputable and experienced jeweler who only needs to make a small adjustment to a ring size (a few up or down), should not cause any damage to the ring.

-The exception however, is if you want your ring resized multiple sizes.
-This is when there is an increase of damage.
+The exception, however, is if you want your ring resized multiple sizes.
+This is when there is an increase in damage.

-Other factors that can increase the likelihood of damage include the style of the ring, and the complexity of any stones of features.
+Other factors that can increase the likelihood of damage include the style of the ring and the complexity of any stones or features.

-However, if you go through a reputable jeweler, whom resizes properly and appropriately, and you have an expensive ring made of high quality metals, this risk is drastically reduced.
+However, if you go through a reputable jeweler, who resizes properly and appropriately, and you have an expensive ring made of high-quality metals, this risk is drastically reduced.